wild-devops/pwshake/doc/tasks.md

     ```
     tasks:
       clean:
-      - powershell: rm ./results -r -force
+      - powershell: Remove-Item ./results -Recurse -Force
       - pwsh: |
           Write-Host "this is example of" `
           + " multiline code"